July 12, 2019 Weather Forecast

 Friday: Isolated showers.
 Partly sunny, with a high near 80.
 Windy, with a northeast wind 16 to 23 mph, with gusts as high as 32 mph.
 Chance of precipitation is 20%.

 Friday Night: Isolated showers.
 Mostly cloudy, with a low around 57.
-Breezy, with a northeast wind 13 to 21 mph, with gusts as high as 30 mph.
+Breezy, with an east northeast wind 13 to 21 mph, with gusts as high as 30 mph.
 Chance of precipitation is 20%.

 Kohala